Out on the Tiles: Release

 "Out on the Tiles" was released on Led Zeppelin III on 5 October 1970, and is sequenced as the final track on the first side of the record.
 It was sometimes used as an opener for "Black Dog" from their fourth album in concerts.
 It is included on various of the band's compilation albums and boxed sets, including Led Zeppelin Boxed Set 2, and The Complete Studio Recordings.
 In Japan, the song was originally the b-side for "Immigrant Song" by Japanese Atlantic.
 Once Warner and Pioneer Records took over, they reissued the single with the correct b-side.
 These original pressings have since become collector's items.

 Critical reception

-Writing for Ultimate Classic Rock, Dave Swanson commented it was "One of Jimmy Page's best riffs ever powers this heavy monster", giving it number 25 in their ranking of thee 50 best Led Zeppelin songs.
+Writing for Ultimate Classic Rock, Dave Swanson commented it was "One of Jimmy Page's best riffs ever powers this heavy monster", giving it number 25 in their ranking of the 50 best Led Zeppelin songs.
 In a ranking of the 50 best Led Zeppelin songs for Uproxx, it was placed number 45 by Steven Hyden.